big-tooth/big-tooth/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on NULL, but i still a freeman now.
+- 🔭 I’m currently working on NULL, so i still a freeman now.
 - 🌱 I’m currently learning 《摸鱼学导论》.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with find nice offer